Commercial content | 18+ | T&C's Apply

-The current Southend United manager is Phil Brown.
-Brown took on the Southend United manager job in 2013, replacing Paul Sturrock.
+The current Southend United manager is Chris Powell.
+Powell took on the Southend United manager job in 2018, replacing Phil Brown.

 The first Southend United manager was Bob Jack.
 Jack was in charge from 1906 to 1910.

-There have been 38 permanent managers in Southend United manager history, six of whom have held the position of Southend United manager in the past ten years.
+There have been 39 permanent managers in Southend United manager history, seven of whom have held the position of Southend United manager in the past ten years.

 The Southend United honours list consists of one third tier title (2006); one fourth tier title (1981); two Southern League Second Division titles (1907 and 1908); ten Essex Professional Cup wins (between 1950 and 1973); four Essex Senior Cup wins (between 1983 and 2008); one Essex Thameside Trophy (1990);one third tier runner up place (1991) two fourth tier runner up places (1972 and 1978); two fourth tier playoff wins (2005 and 2015); and three Football League Trophy runner up places (2004, 2005 and 2013).